VilleSchulz/webDev/reflection-journals/week2.md

 [Evaluate your academic progress for the week, discussing completed assignments, grades received, and areas where you've improved.]

 - Soft Skills Development:

-[Reflect on how your soft skills, such as communication, collaboration, and problem-solving, contributed to your progress during the week.]
+  I have learned to design projects together with group members.
 ### Project Management:

-[Discuss how agile project management principles influenced your approach to project work and collaboration this week.]
+This week, agile project management principles helped me break down the project work into clear, manageable parts and prioritize tasks effectively.
+The iterative approach allowed our team to make quick adjustments and adapt flexibly to new ideas.
+We held daily short meetings where everyone shared their progress, which increased transparency and strengthened our collaboration.
+Thanks to agility, we were able to solve problems faster and continuously improve the quality of the project.
 ### Final Thoughts:

-Looking back on this week's experiences, I'm proud of my efforts in the [Web Course] and [Project Course].
+Looking back on this week's experiences, I'm proud of my efforts in the Figma desing for our project.
 Every challenge presented an opportunity to learn and grow, and I'm excited to continue building my skills and knowledge.

 ### Next Steps: